Great Plague of London: Aftermath

-The Great Plague of 1665/1666 was the last major outbreak of bubonic plague in Great Britain.
+The Great Plague of 1665/1666 was the most recent major outbreak of bubonic plague in Great Britain.
 The last recorded death from plague came in 1679, and it was removed as a specific category in the Bills of Mortality after 1703.
-It spread to other towns in East Anglia and the southeast of England but fewer than ten percent of parishes outside London had a higher than average death rate during those years.
+It spread to other towns in East Anglia and the southeast of England but fewer than ten per cent of parishes outside London had a higher than average death rate during those years.
 Urban areas were more affected than rural ones; Norwich, Ipswich, Colchester, Southampton and Winchester were badly affected, while the west of England and areas of the English Midlands escaped altogether.

 The population of England in 1650 was approximately 5.25 million, which declined to about 4.9 million by 1680, recovering to just over 5 million by 1700.
 Other diseases, such as smallpox, took a high toll on the population without the contribution by plague.
 The higher death rate in cities, both generally and specifically from the plague, was made up by continuous immigration, from small towns to larger ones and from the countryside to the towns.

 There were no contemporary censuses of London's population, but available records suggest that the population returned to its previous level within a couple of years.
 Burials in 1667 had returned to 1663 levels, Hearth Tax returns had recovered, and John Graunt contemporarily analysed baptism records and concluded they represented a recovered population.
 Part of this could be accounted for by the return of wealthy households, merchants and manufacturing industries, all of which needed to replace losses among their staff and took steps to bring in necessary people.
 Colchester had suffered more severe depopulation, but manufacturing records for cloth suggested that production had recovered or even increased by 1669, and the total population had nearly returned to pre-plague levels by 1674.
 Other towns did less well: Ipswich was affected less than Colchester, but in 1674, its population had dropped by 18%, more than could be accounted for by the plague deaths alone.